Home

 group of Charlotte Mason moms

 One of the blessings of Charlotte Mason’s methods is the flourishing that results.
-You don’t have to look very far to find thriving online communities discussing everything from cabbages to kings.
+You don’t have to look very far to find thriving online communities discussing everything from diapers to Dostoevsky.
 Our feet have indeed been set in a broad place.
-But if recent history has taught us anything, it’s that being face to face
+But if recent history has taught us anything, it’s that being face to face […]

 Local Charlotte Mason Community Read More »